My Workers' Comp Case Was Denied, NOW What?

 • Being intoxicated

-• Getting injured while away from work, and
+• Getting injured while away from work

 • Having an injury that isn’t work-related

-For example, if you hurt your back at work, but also have an old back injury from playing sports, the insurance company might try to argue that your current injury wasn’t caused by your job and is just your old sports injury acting up.
+The most common reason is that the injury was caused by a preexisting condition unrelated to work.
+For example, if you hurt your back at work but have an old sports injury, the insurance company might argue your current injury isn't job-related but rather your old injury acting up.

-How Do I Appeal The Denial?
+How Do I Appeal the Denial?

 How Do I Win My Appeal?